agentjakey/AlignmentLens/README.md

 > Built on the BlueDot Impact Technical AI Safety curriculum - Units 1–6

 > This is prompt-based simulation: Claude is asked to reason about misaligned behavior, not trained to exhibit it.
-The patterns it generates reflect documented real-world cases of specification gaming."
+The patterns it generates reflect documented real-world cases of specification gaming.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=agentjakey.AlignmentLens)
 ![License: MIT](https://img.shields.io/badge/License-MIT-violet.svg)